syslog-ng/syslog-ng.github.io/doc/_admin-guide/160_Multithreading_and_scaling/002_Optimizing_performance.md

 threads.
 If the source cannot use multiple threads to process the messages, the operations will not scale.

-To improve the processing power of syslog-ng OSE and scale to more processors, use the following methods:
+To improve the processing power of {{ site.product.short_name }} and scale to more processors, use the following methods:

 - To improve scaling on the source side, use more sources, for example, more source files, or receive the messages from more parallel connections.
-For network sources, you can also configure a part of your clients to send the messages to a different port of your syslog-ng server, and use separate source definitions for each port.
+For network sources, you can also configure a part of your clients to send the messages to a different port of your {{ site.product.short_name }} server, and use separate source definitions for each port.

 - On the destination side, when writing the log messages to files, use